njmaeys/dungeons_and_dragons/descent_avernus/story_progress.md

 Captian Zodge eventually pulls all the people aside and explains his ask and employment opportunities.

+**Captain Bridgen**
+- Tarina's old captain
+    - Ship: Uncivil Serpent
+    - She stole from him and it took him a while to find out

 **Captian Zodge**
 - He is the initial contact point for the characters
     - There are several people he is addressing